SchiefLab/SteichenScience2019/README.md

 # Steichen *et al* - Data Analysis

-This repository contains instructions for obtaining the Next-Generation Sequencing (NGS) reads as well as post-production analysis data found in [J.M Steichen *et al*., *Science* 10.1126/aax4380 (2019)](https://science.sciencemag.org/content/early/2019/10/30/science.aax4380).
+This repository contains instructions for obtaining the Next-Generation Sequencing (NGS) raw reads as well as post-production formatted sequencing data used in [J.M Steichen *et al*., *Science* 10.1126/aax4380 (2019)](https://science.sciencemag.org/content/early/2019/10/30/science.aax4380).

-In addition this repository contains an example [Zeppelin](https://zeppelin.apache.org/) notebook containing [PySpark](https://spark.apache.org/docs/0.9.0/python-programming-guide.html) code used to execute the analysis.
+In addition, this repository contains an example [Zeppelin](https://zeppelin.apache.org/) notebook containing [PySpark](https://spark.apache.org/docs/0.9.0/python-programming-guide.html) code used to execute searches on the sequencing data.

-## Obtaining Raw Sequencing Reads
+## Raw Sequencing Reads

-Paired reads for NextSeq and HiSeq sequencing are available for download from our publicly available Amazon Web Services S3 data bucket found [here](https://console.aws.amazon.com/s3/buckets/steichenetalpublicdata/raw_sequences/?region=us-east-2&tab=overview).
-For your convenience, we have also deposited paired reads from [Briney *et al*, Nature 2019](https://www.ncbi.nlm.nih.gov/pubmed/30664748) that were used in this study.
+Paired reads for NextSeq and HiSeq sequencing data obtained in this study are available for download from our publicly available Amazon Web Services S3 data bucket found [here](https://console.aws.amazon.com/s3/buckets/steichenetalpublicdata/raw_sequences/?region=us-east-2&tab=overview).
+Paired reads from HiSeq sequencing data from [Briney *et al*, Nature 2019](https://www.ncbi.nlm.nih.gov/pubmed/30664748) that were used in Steichen et al are also avaialable in our S3 data bucket using the above link.

-## Obtaining Clustered Sequences
+## Joined, Annotated, and Clustered Sequences

-For your convenience, the processed raw sequences that were joined, annotated and clustered are also available as a compressed csv file.
+Beyond the raw reads, we are also making available the joined, annotated and clustered sequences, as a compressed csv file.
 It is these sequences that were analyzed in the manuscript.
 You may use your own database framework to analyze the clustered sequences in the csv file.

 The compressed csv file is available for download [here](https://steichenetalpublicdata.s3-us-west-2.amazonaws.com/analyzed_sequences/AllDataMerged.csv.gz).

 **Caution - the compressed csv file is 100 GB while the uncompressed file is over 700GB**

-In addition, we are also providing all the sequences in the csv file as a converted parquet file which was used in our analysis.
+In addition, we are also providing all the sequences in the csv file as a converted parquet file which is more convenient for those that wish to carry out analyses using Amazon EMR (see below), as we did in this study.
 The parquet file can be found [here](s3://steichenetalpublicdata/analyzed_sequences/parquet).
 Instructions for loading and querying parquet files are found below.

-The csv file contains the following annotations from [AbStar](https://github.com/briney/abstar) as well as several clustering and other metadata fields.
+The fields in the csv file include the following annotations from [AbStar](https://github.com/briney/abstar) as well as several clustering and other metadata fields.

 ### Abstar Annotations